 Closed on Monday, Sunday and public Holidays

 Housed in one of the country’s finest monuments, the National Gallery in Bulawayo is a unique facility, which holds invigorating and challenging exhibitions.
-Douslin House where the Gallery is housed is 100 years today.
+Douslin House where the Gallery is housed is more than 100 years today.
 Its architectural splendour makes evident the gallery’s own goal of aesthetic appreciation and artistic aim.

 As custodians of a growing Zimbabwean heritage, we are tasked with the creative and intellectual discipline to select, to nurture and commend outstanding works of visual art, to select and display pivotal works, to generate and improve upon existing talent, to train and develop artistic skills, to educate, to empower, to mediate, and mostly to celebrate.